larskuhtz/ChainwebSimulations/Configurations.md

 configuration.

-Not all height difference matrixes or height difference vectors represent a configuration of a chainweb.
-Actually, the chain graph determines the set of configurations.[^todo1] For a chain graph $\Graph$ we denote the set of all possible configurations of chainwebs that use that graph with
+Not all height difference matrixes or height difference vectors represent a configuration of a Chainweb.
+Actually, the chain graph determines the set of configurations.
+For a chain graph $\Graph$ we denote the set of all possible configurations of Chainwebs that use that graph with
 $\newcommand{\Confs}{\Gamma}\Confs(\Graph)$.
 We just write $\Confs$ when
 $\Graph$ is irrelevant or clear from the context.

-[^todo1]: TODO: we should probably more precise here and explain what "possible" configurations of a chainweb are, and why the graphs determines these.

 In the following we are first investigating different ways to characterize the set of configurations $\Confs(\Graph)$ for a given chain graph
 $\Graph$.
-After that we are going to investigate properties of the configurations and also how the configurations of a given chainweb affect certain properties of the chainweb.
+After that we are going to investigate properties of the configurations and also how the configurations of a given Chainweb affect certain properties of the Chainweb.

 # Mining and Mineability